 The 9 Hours capsule hotel is the best capsule hotel in Japan hands down.
 It was very well-designed, with a clean and minimal black and white theme that resembled a futuristic space pod.

-The capsule (space pods as they are referred to) are very spacious and the bathrooms are equipped with a semi private showers.
+The capsule (space pods as they are referred to) are very spacious and the bathrooms are equipped with a semi-private shower.
 The price is very cheap and very well located.

 One issue with the hotel (and most capsule hotels) is that it doesn't accommodate well for people who are staying more than one night.
 You have to check out and check in again every day, at 10 am and at 2 pm respectively.